youcan-shop/coding-challenges/Data Engineer/Intern data enginer.md

 - Brief report on bottlenecks and improvements

 ### Part II: Cohort analysis
-Working with python (clean, transform and process data), create a cohort analysis to analyze stores retention.

 #### Context:
 You want to analyze retention patterns of users based on their signup month.